 In this article, we’ll explain what a warranty deed is, the benefits of having one and how they work, so when you buy your home, you’ll be fully prepared for possible title issues.

-What Is a Warranty Deed?
+What Is a Warranty Deed On A House?

-How Warranty Deeds Work
+How Do Warranty Deeds Work?

-Warranty deeds provide the purchaser of the property with the highest form of protection, and are often used when a buyer wants to get financing for a mortgage or title insurance.
+Warranty deeds provide the purchaser of the property with the highest form of protection and are often used when a buyer wants to get financing for a mortgage or title insurance.

 A warranty deed guarantees that:

-- The grantor is the rightful owner of the property and has the legal right to transfer the title
+- The grantor is the rightful owner of the property and has the legal right to transfer the title.

-- The property is free and clear of all liens and outstanding claims
+- The property is free and clear of all liens and outstanding claims.

-- The title would withstand third-party claims to ownership of the property
+- The title would withstand third-party claims to ownership of the property.

-- The grantor will do anything to ensure the grantee’s title to the property
+- The grantor will do anything to ensure the grantee’s title to the property.